The Big Lebowski: Principal photography

 Actual filming took place over an eleven-week period with location shooting in and around Los Angeles, including all of the bowling sequences at the Hollywood Star Lanes (for three weeks) and the Dude's Busby Berkeley dream sequences in a converted airplane hangar.
 According to Joel, the only time they ever directed Bridges "was when he would come over at the beginning of each scene and ask, 'Do you think the Dude burned one on the way over?'
 I'd reply 'Yes' usually, so Jeff would go over in the corner and start rubbing his eyes to get them bloodshot."
 Julianne Moore was sent the script while working on The Lost World: Jurassic Park.
-She worked only two weeks on the film, early and late during the production that went from January to April 1997 while Sam Elliott was only on set for two days and did many takes of his final speech.
+She worked only two weeks on the film, early and late during the production that went from January to April 1997, while Sam Elliott was only on set for two days and did many takes of his final speech.
+During the latter stages of shooting, Moore became pregnant with her son, who was eventually born in December 1997.

+Joel Coen said that Jeff Bridges was upset there was no playback monitor so Bridges made them get a playback monitor at the end of the second week of production.

 The scenes in Jackie Treehorn's house were shot in the Sheats-Goldstein Residence, designed by John Lautner and built in 1963 in the Hollywood Hills.

 Deakins described the look of the fantasy scenes as being very crisp, monochromatic, and highly lit in order to afford greater depth of focus.
 However, with the Dude's apartment, Deakins said, "it's kind of seedy and the light's pretty nasty" with a grittier look.
 The visual bridge between these two different looks was how he photographed the night scenes.
 Instead of adopting the usual blue moonlight or blue street lamp look, he used an orange sodium-light effect.
 The Coen brothers shot much of the film with wide-angle lens because, according to Joel, it made it easier to hold focus for a greater depth and it made camera movements more dynamic.

 To achieve the point-of-view of a rolling bowling ball the Coen brothers mounted a camera "on something like a barbecue spit", according to Ethan, and then dollied it along the lane.
 The challenge for them was figuring out the relative speeds of the forward motion and the rotating motion.
 CGI was used to create the vantage point of the thumb hole in the bowling ball.